sekelle/cornerstone-octree/README.md

 unified under a global octree.
 But of course, each component can also be used on its own to build domains with different behaviors.

-Cornerstone octree is a C++17 headers-only library with no external software dependencies, except for the Google test framework, used to compile the unit tests and automatically downloaded by CMake.
+The CPU version of Cornerstone octree is a C++20 headers-only library with no external software dependencies, except for the Google test framework, used to compile the unit tests and automatically downloaded by CMake.
 Building client applications using the libraries does not require any dependencies.
+The GPU accelerated version requires either CUDA or HIP and requires client applications to link against a library.

 #### Folder structure